matn7/CS-Notes/src/main/java/deployment/GCP.md

 **DNS**

 - Name resolution (via the Domain Name System) can be the first step in routing:
-    - Layer 4 - Cannot route L4 based on L7's URL paths.
+    - Layer 4: Cannot route L4 based on L7's URL paths.
-    - Chunky - DNS queries often cached and reused for huge client sets.
+    - Chunky: DNS queries often cached and reused for huge client sets.
-    - Sticky - DNS lookup "locks on" and refreshing per request has high cost:
+    - Sticky: DNS lookup "locks on" and refreshing per request has high cost.
         - Extra latency because each request includes another round-trip!
         - More money for additional DNS request processing.
-    - Not Robust - Relies on the client always doing the right thing (they don't).
+    - Not Robust: Relies on the client always doing the right thing (they don't).
 - Premium tier "cold potato" routing with global anycast IPs avoids these problems.

 ### Routing: Among Resources (VPC)

 **Getting data from one resource to another**

-- VPC (global) is Virtual Private Cloud - Your private SDN space in GCP:
+- VPC (global) is Virtual Private Cloud, your private SDN space in GCP:
     - Not just resource-to-resource - Also manages the doors to outside & peers.
 - Subnets (regional) create logical spaces to contain resources:
     - All Subnets can reach all others - globally, without any need for VPNs.